Netflix and Sign Language: A Look at Key Projects

 🎓 Deaf U (2020) — Docuseries / Reality

-One of the earliest Netflix shows to centre Deaf culture is Deaf U, a reality docuseries following a group of Deaf and hard‑of‑hearing college students at Gallaudet University in Washington, D.C.
-The series not only explores friendships, relationships, and college life, but also dives deep into identity, communication styles, and community dynamics within the Deaf world — including extensive use of American Sign Language (ASL) in everyday life on campus.
+The next Netflix shows to center Deaf culture is Deaf U, a reality docuseries co-produced by deaf producer Nyle Di Marco, following a group of Deaf and hard-of-hearing college students at Gallaudet University in Washington, D.C.
+The series explores friendships, relationships, and college life while also diving into identity, communication styles, and community dynamics within the Deaf world.
+American Sign Language (ASL) is used extensively throughout the series.

-While Feel the Beat isn’t centred on Deaf culture, this Netflix dance‑drama includes a prominent supporting role played by a Deaf actress, Shaylee Mansfield, who portrays Zuzu, an important member of the dance ensemble.
-Her presence and sign language usage contribute to the film’s inclusivity and diversity.
+While Feel the Beat is not centered on Deaf culture, this Netflix dance drama features a prominent supporting role played by Deaf actress Shaylee Mansfield.
+She portrays Zuzu, an important member of the dance ensemble.
+Her presence and use of sign language contribute to the film’s inclusivity and representation.

-The short documentary Audible tells the moving story of a senior student and football player at the Maryland School for the Deaf as he and his teammates balance sport, personal loss, and a close‑knit community.
-Released on Netflix, this film was notable for its emotional depth and for bringing Deaf students’ experiences — including signed communication and Deaf culture — into sharp focus.
+The Academy Award-nominated documentary short Audible, produced by Deaf activisit Nyle Di Marco, is part of the project, follows a senior student and football player at the Maryland School for the Deaf as he and his teammates balance sports, personal loss, and life within a close-knit Deaf community.
+The film offers an authentic portrayal of Deaf experiences, culture, and signed communication.

-The Spanish series Welcome to Eden (Bienvenidos a Edén) features Carlos Soroa, a real‑life Deaf actor whose mother tongue is Spanish Sign Language (LSE).
-His character Eloy communicates using sign language in the story, making the series one of the few international scripted Netflix dramas with a Deaf character portrayed authentically on screen.
-Although Eloy is not one of the main protagonists, his presence (and the inclusion of sign language in scenes with him) enhances representation and awareness within a high‑production thriller format.
+The Spanish thriller series Welcome to Eden (Bienvenidos a Edén) features Carlos Soroa, a Deaf actor whose first language is Spanish Sign Language (LSE).
+His character, Eloy, communicates through sign language, making the series one of the few international Netflix dramas to feature a Deaf character portrayed authentically by a Deaf actor.

 📺 Black Rabbit (2025) — Series

-In the 2025 Netflix limited series Black Rabbit, Oscar‑winning actor Troy Kotsur, who is deaf in real life, portrays a powerful crime figure whose communication often involves American Sign Language (ASL).
-Kotsur’s role is noteworthy not only for his performance but also because it expands the type of characters Deaf actors are cast in and shows sign language integrated naturally into mainstream storytelling.
+In the Netflix limited series Black Rabbit, Academy Award-winning Deaf actor Troy Kotsur portrays a powerful crime figure whose communication frequently involves American Sign Language (ASL).
+His role demonstrates how Deaf actors and sign language can be naturally integrated into mainstream storytelling beyond narratives specifically focused on deafness.

-Releasing on April 3, 2026, Feel My Voice (Italian title Non abbiam bisogno di parole) is a Netflix original film directed by Luca Ribuoli.
-It tells the heartfelt story of Eletta (Sarah Toscano), the only hearing member of a Deaf family, who discovers she has an extraordinary singing voice and must choose between following her dreams and staying close to her loved ones.
+Released on April 3, 2026, Feel My Voice (Non Abbiam Bisogno di Parole) is a Netflix original film starring Deaf actors Emilio Insolera, Carola Insolera, and Antonio Iorillo with a supporting appearance of a Deaf actor Fulvio Fugalli.
+The story follows Eletta (Sarah Toscano), the only hearing member of a Deaf family, who discovers she has an extraordinary singing voice and must choose between pursuing her dreams and staying connected to her family.
+With more than 50% of its dialogue communicated through sign language, Feel My Voice is believed to be the first Netflix-produced feature film in which sign language plays such a dominant role in the narrative.

 Why This Matters